b-lukaszuk/RJ_BS_eng/contents/about.md

 # About {#sec:about}

-Hi, I'm Bart and this is my first open access book entitled (for now):
+Hi, I'm Bart and this is my first open access book entitled:

 "Romeo and Julia, where Romeo is Basic Statistics"